 *These can be sent to:Marlboro College Graduate School

 Brattleboro, VT 05301

 - Take the Praxis I test and have the results sent directly to Spark Teacher Education Institute (code R3797) and the Vermont Department of Education.

 We maintain a rolling admission, but it is advantageous for candidates to complete applications by May 1 for a fall start or December 1 for a winter start.

 To learn more about the MA in Teaching for Social Justice program, email our Director of Graduate Admissions Joe Heslin at firstname.lastname@example.org or call (888) 258-5665 x209.
 The MATS is offered in collaboration with Spark Teacher Education Institute.

-Marlboro College Graduate School is accredited by the New England Association of Schools and Colleges, Inc. (NEASC), which accredits schools and colleges in the six New England states.
+Marlboro College Graduate and Professional Studies is accredited by the New England Association of Schools and Colleges, Inc. (NEASC), which accredits schools and colleges in the six New England states.